Apprise Wealth Management’s Selected Readings for the Week of November 10, 2019

 Here are this week’s articles as well as a brief description of each:

 1. How to Figure out When to Claim Social Security.
 Deciding when you should start claiming Social Security is an important question.
 Claiming it at the wrong time can be costly.
-According to this study, retirees will collectively lose $3.4 trillion in potential income by claiming Social Security at a financially sub-optimal time.
+According to a study, retirees will collectively lose $3.4 trillion in potential income by claiming Social Security at a financially sub-optimal time.
 Typically, the error is claiming too early (the study states that over 70% of retirees claim before turning 64).
 Only 4% of retirees wait until age 70 – the point at which you can claim the maximum benefit.
 As the article suggests, we may be better off treating 70 as if it’s full retirement age.

 2. Failure Will Hurt More Than You Think.
 Here’s How to Learn From It Anyway.
 While we often glorify failure and speak of the lessons we can learn from it, experiencing failure is difficult.
 According to the Northwestern University study cited in this article, sticking it out after you fail can increase your likelihood of success.
 At the same time, failure hurts.
 It can make you question yourself.
 The article provides six tips to help you overcome failure-related turmoil: